-- 2.5 Corruption is defined as the offering, giving soliciting or acceptance of an inducement or reward that may influence the action of any person. - 2.6 The main law relating to corruption in public bodies is contained the Bribery Act 2010. - 2.7 The Bribery Act 2010 creates four new criminal offences:- - (i) a general offence covering offering, promising or giving a bribe; - (ii) a general offence covering requesting, agreeing to receive or accepting a bribe; - (iii) a separate offence of bribing a foreign official to obtain or retain business; - (iv) a strict liability offence for commercial organisations where they fail to prevent bribery by those acting on their behalf. - 2.8 The Act includes severe penalties for offences.
-Individuals can receive unlimited fines and up to a ten year custodial sentence; organisations can receive unlimited fines.
-Senior officers can also be convicted of an offence where they are deemed to have given their consent or connivance to giving or receiving a bribe or bribing a foreign public official.
-These offences could involve Members or officers of the Combined Authority, members of the public or other third parties. - 2.9 Areas which may be most at risk in respect of corruption include but are not exclusively related to the following:- - tendering and award of contracts; - settlement of contractors' claims for loss and expense, compensation, additional payments, or work not done or substandard; - award of permissions, consents, licences; - lettings; and - disposals of assets.
+- 3.5 Corruption is defined as the offering, giving, soliciting or acceptance of an inducement or reward that may influence the action of any person. - 3.6 The main law relating to corruption in public bodies is contained in the Bribery Act 2010. - 3.7 The Bribery Act 2010 creates four new criminal offences: - a general offence covering offering, promising, or giving a bribe. - a general offence covering requesting, agreeing to receive or accepting a bribe. - a separate offence of bribing a foreign official to obtain or retain business. - a strict liability offence for commercial organisations where they fail to prevent bribery by those acting on their behalf. - 3.8 The Act includes severe penalties for offences.
+Individuals can receive unlimited fines and up to a ten-year custodial sentence; organisations can receive unlimited fines.
+Senior officers can also be convicted of an offence where they are deemed to have given their consent or participated in the giving or receiving of a bribe or bribing a foreign public official.
+These offences could involve Members or officers of the Combined Authority, members of the public or other third parties. - 3.9 Areas which may be most at risk in respect of corruption include but are not exclusively related to the following: - tendering and the award of contracts. - settlement of contractors' claims for loss and expense, compensation, additional payments, or work not done or substandard. - award of permissions, consents, licenses. - lettings and disposals of assets.

-3 Anti-Fraud Culture and Key Principles
+4. Anti-Fraud Culture and Key Principles

-3.1 The Combined Authority aims to ensure that Members and officers exercise proper stewardship of public money and that effective controls and procedures are embedded into all working practices which will prevent and detect fraud and corruption.
+4.1 The Combined Authority aims to ensure that Members and officers exercise proper stewardship of public money and that effective controls and procedures are embedded into all working practices which will prevent and detect fraud and corruption.
 Members and officers should be aware of their roles in preventing and detecting fraud and managers should ensure they lead by example in compliance with rules and regulations.